-- 2.20.1 Seed and Mulch.
+- 2.21.1 Seed and Mulch.
 Upon completion of construction operations and/or the onset of wet weather, Permittee shall stabilize exposed soil areas within the work area by applying mulch and seed.
 Permittee shall restore all exposed or disturbed areas and access points within the stream and riparian zone by applying local native and weed free erosion control grass seeds.
 Locally native wildflower and/or shrub seeds may also be included in the seed mix.
-Permittee shall mulch restored areas using at least two to four inches of weed-free clean straw or similar biodegradable mulch over the seeded area.
-Alternately, Permittee may cover seeding with jute netting, coconut fiber blanket, or similar non-synthetic monofilament netting erosion control blanket. - 2.20.2 Erosion and Sediment Barriers.
+Permittee shall mulch restored areas using at least two (2) to four (4) inches of weed-free clean straw or similar biodegradable mulch over the seeded area.
+Alternately, Permittee may cover seeding with jute netting, coconut fiber blanket, or similar non-synthetic monofilament netting erosion control blanket. - 2.21.2 Erosion and Sediment Barriers.
 Permittee shall monitor and maintain all erosion and sediment barriers in good operating condition throughout the work period and the following rainy season, defined herein to mean October 15 through June 15.
-Maintenance includes, but is not limited to, removal of accumulated sediment, replacement of damaged sediment fencing, coir rolls/logs and/or straw bale dikes and ensuring drainage structures and altered streambeds and banks remain sufficiently armored and/or stable.
-If the sediment barrier fails to retain sediment, Permittee shall employ corrective measures, and notify the department immediately. - 2.20.3 Cover Spoil Piles.
+Maintenance includes, but is not limited to, removal of accumulated sediment, replacement of damaged sediment

+- fencing, coir rolls/logs and/or straw bale dikes and ensuring drainage structures and altered streambeds and banks remain sufficiently armored and/or stable.
+If the sediment barrier fails to retain sediment, Permittee shall employ corrective measures, and notify CDFW immediately. - 2.21.3 Cover Spoil Piles.
 Permittee shall have readily available erosion control materials such as wattles, natural fiber mats, or plastic sheeting, to cover and contain exposed spoil piles and exposed areas in order to prevent sediment from moving into a stream or lake.
-Permittee shall apply and secure these materials prior to rain events to prevent loose soils from entering a stream, lake, or other Waters of the State. - 2.20.4 Prohibition on Use of Monofilament Netting.
+Permittee shall apply and secure these materials prior to rain events to prevent loose soils from entering a stream, lake, or other Waters of the State. - 2.21.4 Prohibition on Use of Monofilament Netting.
 To minimize the risk of ensnaring and strangling wildlife, Permittee shall not use any erosion control materials that contain synthetic (e.g., plastic or nylon) monofilament netting, including photo- or biodegradable plastic netting.
-Geotextiles, fiber rolls, and other erosion control measures shall be made of loose-weave mesh, such as jute, hemp, coconut (coir) fiber, or other products without welded weaves.
+Geotextiles, fiber rolls, and other erosion control measures shall be made of loose-weave mesh, such as jute, hemp, coconut (coir) fiber, or other products without welded weaves. - 2.22 Waste Containment and Disposal.

-- 2.21 Site Management Plan.
-If Cannabis is or becomes cultivated on the project parcel, Permittee shall submit to CDFW the initial preparation and subsequent updates to the project's Site Management Plan that is prepared in conformance with the SWRCB Cannabis Cultivation Policy. - 2.22 Waste Containment and Disposal.
 Permittee shall contain all operation associated refuse in enclosed, wildlife proof, storage containers, at all times, and relocate refuse to an authorized waste management facility, in compliance with State and local laws, on a regular and ongoing basis.
-All refuse shall be removed from the site and properly disposed of, at the close of the cultivation season and/or when the parcel is no longer in use.
+All refuse shall be removed from the site and properly disposed of, at the close of the cultivation season and/or when the parcel is no longer in use. - 2.23 Site Management Plan.
+Permittee shall submit to CDFW the initial preparation and subsequent updates to the project's Site Management Plan that is prepared in conformance with the State Water Board's Cannabis Cultivation Policy and Guidelines.